west virginia car insurance

 - $20,000 in bodily injury liability coverage per person

 - $40,000 in bodily injury liability coverage per incident

 - $10,000 in property damage liability coverage per incident

-The same minimums apply to uninsured motorist coverage.
+The same minimum limits apply to uninsured motorist bodily injury coverage and uninsured motorist property damage coverage.

 You'll commonly see these coverage limits listed as 20/40/10.